siobhan(or Hanna) is a member in Germany . She has been a member for over 9 years (3,455 days).

 ► I'd really prefer it if you send me a real postcard though: with a picture on one side and message, stamp & address on the other - no envelope. :-) Please don't send photos, folded greeting cards, handmade cards, etc.

 ⇒ Gelieve geen wenskaarten/dubbele kaarten in een envelop - bedankt!

-♦ Dear Russians: I'm learning Russian now, so could you write a little bit in CURSIVE Cyrillic, please?
+♦ Dear Russians: I'm learning Russian now, so could you write in cursive Cyriilic (or your normal handwriting), please?
 It would be great to get some practice reading non-printed Cyrillic. Спасибо!